 On the new key server you can enter your email to receive link allowing to remove your key from search results.

 Regarding the old sks servers, this FAQ answers this question.

 Since 2015 a revocation certificate is automatically created during key creation.
 Should you ever loose access to your secret key or forget your password, you can still revoke your key.

 The revocation certificates are stored on your mac:

 - open new finder window

 - press SHIFT + CMD + G (⇧⌘G)

-In that folder you find all revocation certificates which have been created.
-The file name consists of the last 16 digits from your fingerprint.
-If you want to know which cert is for which key, compare those values with the fingerprint of your keys.
+This folder holds all revocation certificates which have been created.
+The file name consists of the last 16 digits from your fingerprint allowing you to learn which cert is for which key.

 Important: We recommended, to create a backup of all revocation certificates and store that in a secure location.